 A number of pleural mesothelioma survivors have integrated CAM therapies into their treatment protocol, and they stress the importance of working with licensed professionals.
 It is important to tell your primary doctor or oncologist about the CAM therapies you want to use to make sure they don’t interfere with any other treatment or medication.

-Patients should not trust a doctor or health professional who claims to cure cancer with a traditional or nontraditional therapy.
-Guarantees of a cancer cure are a red flag, because no universal cure has been discovered for pleural mesothelioma or any cancer.
+Patients should question a doctor or health professional who claims to cure cancer with a traditional or nontraditional therapy.
+Guarantees of a cancer cure are a red flag, because no cure has been discovered for pleural mesothelioma.
 People with pleural mesothelioma are living longer than before thanks to traditional and nontraditional treatments that help manage the disease.
 Some mesothelioma survivors go the alternative route alone, but the majority of survivors who use CAM therapies do so in conjunction with standard treatment.